gcloake/gcloake.github.io/about.md

 <h3>Who is to blame for this and how do I contact them?</h3>

 George Cloake.
-After individually struggling to achieve mediocrity at writing, poetry and photography I made the dubious decision to publicly double down and combine all three.
+After individually struggling to achieve mediocrity at writing, poetry and art I made the dubious decision to publicly double down and combine all three.
 If you wish to take this matter further you can contact me here.